bitcoinfacts/glacierprotocol.github.io/_docs/preparation/equipment-required.md

 ---
-title: Hardware required
+title: Equipment Required
-description: Learn what hardware you need to acquire for using Glacier, the step-by-step protocol for storing bitcoins in a highly secure way
 ---

 Glacier has been written and tested around these specific equipment recommendations.

-### Eternally quarantined hardware: Set 1
+### Eternally Quarantined Hardware: Set 1

 * Factory-sealed computer with 2 USB ports and a camera:
 [2016 Dell Inspiron 11.6"](http://a.co/1E6HEQA)